tandeshao/tp/docs/UserGuide.md

 Format: `deletetag INDEX t/TAG…`

 * Deletes one or more tags of the person at the specified `INDEX`. `INDEX` must follow the [specified format](#index).
-* If any of the tag to be deleted does not exist, the command will be rejected.
+* If any of the tags to be deleted does not exist, the command will be rejected.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To overwrite all existing tags or remove all tags in one go, refer to [4.1.2.
 Editing a person](#412-editing-a-person-edit).